ga-curriculum/python-fastapi-unit-testing-with-pytest/setup/README.md

 ## Setup

-For this Lab, we’ll start by working with a pre-existing application that utilizes a PostgreSQL database instance, SQLAlchemy models and a database seeded with initial data.
+For this Lesson, we’ll start by working with a pre-existing application that utilizes a PostgreSQL database instance, SQLAlchemy models and a database seeded with initial data.

 > If you have a complete, working application from the `Python FastAPI Authorization` Lesson, you may choose to use **a copy of** that codebase as starter code instead of the repo provided below.